keyan/scrawl/README.md

 # scrawl
 A collaborative drawing game/app written so I could learn more about Javascript.
 Drawings are shared with all other users who are accessing the app.
 Built with Javascript, [Paper.js], [Flask-SocketIO], and [Flask].
-Running on and EC2 micro-instance using [gunicorn].
+Running on an EC2 micro-instance using [gunicorn].

 ### Requirements
 - A modern browser